 Hampton is situated just north-east of the Redruth Gaol, on a hill, overlooking the mine area and its other townships.
 Accessed via the Burra Heritage Passport.

-Entrance to Hampton is included in the Burra Heritage Passport available from the Burra Visitor Information Centre, 2 Market Square, Burra.
-Can be opened with a key at anytime when using the Burra Heritage Passport.
+Entrance to Hampton is included in the Burra Heritage Passport available from the Burra and Goyder Visitor Information Centre, 2 Market Square, Burra.
+Access is available with your Passport key during daylight hours when using the Burra Heritage Passport.